hashicorp/vault/website/source/guides/operations/mount-filter.html.md

 ## Challenge

-[General Data Protection Regulation (GDPR)](https://www.eugdpr.org/) is designed to strengthen data protections and privacy for all individuals within the European Union.
+[General Data Protection Regulation (GDPR)](https://www.eugdpr.org/) is designed to strengthen data protection and privacy for all individuals within the European Union.
 It requires that personally identifiable data not be physically transferred to locations outside the European Union unless the region or country has an equal rigor of data protection regulation as the EU.